Jay Cutler enjoying ice cream after winning 2006 Mr. Olympia / Greg Merritt © The Barbell

 WHERE ARE FOOD CALORIES?

 They’re there—but in the way electricity, measured in watts, is powering the screen on which you’re reading this sentence.
 Food energy is measured in calories.
-So, a protein bar might contain 240 calories (units of energy), but within that bar they’ll be distributed differently: more than twice as much in fat than in protein and carbs.
+So, a protein bar might contain 240 calories (units of energy), but within that bar they’ll be distributed differently: more than twice as much in the fat than in the protein and carbs.

 Calories break down like this: